Marissa Mayer reportedly wants another CEO job

 But while some have speculated she'll take a role as a full-time venture capitalist, Mayer says she wants another turn in the driver's seat as a CEO, according to a report Wednesday by Business Insider.

-Mayer, a former Google executive, joined Yahoo in 2012, and hopes were high that she'd turn around the troubled internet giant.
+Mayer, a former Google executive, joined Yahoo in 2012.
+Hopes were high that she'd turn around the troubled internet giant.
 The odds weren't in her favor: When she took the post, she was the fifth CEO in as many years.

 Yahoo eventually agreed to an acquisition by Verizon, which merged it with AOL to form a new media entity called Oath.
 The deal closed last month and Mayer officially left the company.